-The Tumwater fishway operates year round, with the exception of 1) the annual overhaul period (generally in February), and 2) river flow of 10 kcfs or greater.
-WDFW, the Yakama Nation, and USFWS trap adult steelhead, spring Chinook, summer Chinook, sockeye, and coho from mid-February through mid-December (or until weather conditions prohibit trap operations).
-During this period, the trap is collecting fish 24 hours per day, 7 days per week.
-From mid-February until approximately mid-April, the trap is passively operated, i.e. fish are removed from the trap hopper by WDFW personnel one to two times per day.
-As the numbers of spring Chinook increase (approximately mid-April), the trap is actively operated, and fish continually processed, with WDFW personnel on site from dawn to dusk.
+The Tumwater fishway operates year round, with the exception of 1) the annual overhaul period (generally one week in February), and 2) river flow of 10 kcfs or greater.
+WDFW, the Yakama Nation, and USFWS trap adult steelhead, spring Chinook, summer Chinook, sockeye, and coho from mid to late-February through mid-December (or until weather conditions prohibit trap operations).
+During this period, the trap is collecting fish 24 hours per day, 7 days per week from approximately mid-February to 15 July and from 1 September until mid-December.
+From 16 July to 31 August, the trap is operated 3days/week for up to 16 hours/day (not to exceed 48 hours per week).
+From mid-February until 31 May, the trap is passively operated, i.e. fish are removed from the trap hopper by WDFW personnel one to two times per day.
+As the numbers of spring Chinook increase (approximately late May), the trap is actively operated, and fish continually processed, with WDFW personnel on site from dawn to dusk (1 June to 15 July).
+If the median passage time through both PIT tag antennas in the middle fishway is greater than 48 hours, trapping will cease and fish will be allowed to exit via the upper fishway, bypassing the trap.
 As steelhead numbers decrease in the winter (late November/early December), the trap is passively operated until freezing temperatures bring an end to trap operations.
 From approximately mid-December to mid-February, no trapping operations occur.
 Fish move through the fishway and are captured on video.